danneu/hunk/README.md

 For example, .html is compressible but media files like .jpg and .mp4 are not.

 - `level` (optional int): Set the compression level between 1 (fastest) and 9 (best).
 Default = 6.
+- `threshold` (optional int): Only gzip files when they are at least this long.
+Default = 1400.

 ### cache